 Every website owner wants their site to rank the highest on all search engines and be the most appealing option to millions of consumers.
-One excellent method for the latter is employing the help of website heatmap tools to optimize a web page and increase conversions.
+An excellent method for the latter is employing the help of website heatmap tools to optimize a web page and increase conversions.
 Keep reading to know how to make your website rock and sales boom.?

-The best heatmap tool even goes as far as pointing to the exact areas of the website where users interact the most, and are now essential aspects in every website admin’s analytics toolkit, in addition to Google Analytics.
+The best heatmap tool even points to the exact areas of the website where users interact the most.
+Thus, a heatmap becomes an essential technique in every website admin’s analytics toolkit, in addition to Google Analytics.

-This article will delve deeper into the 11 benefits of using heatmap tools and why their implementation is on the rise.
-By the end of this post, you will know why startups and corporate businesses should consider heatmap software as a necessary piece of kit and the best tool for the job.
+This article will delve deeper into the 11 benefits of using heatmap tools and explain why their implementation is increasing.
+By the end of this post, you will understand why startups and corporate businesses should consider heatmap software an integral piece of kit and the best tool for the job.

-Website heatmap tools essentially are methods or specific software that shines a light on how to improve customer interaction with each web page of your website.
-These tools present a color-coded overlay as a report that signifies your landing pages’ hot and cold spots.
+Website heatmap tools are methods or specific software clarifying how to improve customer interaction with each web page of your website.
+These tools present a color-coded graphical report which signifies your landing pages’ hot and cold spots.

 Heatmap apps are great at generating a visual report representing website visitors’ activity.
 For example, you can see where your visitors click and which pages they visit more frequently than others using heatmap software.

-You can also identify the web pages and the elements on those pages that get no clicks.
-At present, they are the most efficient way of deriving this data too.
+You can also use heatmaps to identify the web pages and the elements on those pages that get no clicks.
+At present, these are the most efficient tools for deriving this data.

-They can also track mouse movements to see where visitors often click or have their cursor placed when browsing your website.
+Heatmaps also track mouse movements to showcase where visitors often click or have their cursor placed when browsing your website.
 Finally, consider heatmaps similar to GPS devices that tag all website visitors and monitor and record their movements.

-The colors make the reports very easy to read since frequently used colors such as reds, oranges, greens, and blues are used.
-Reds and oranges mark the areas that users frequently interact with, whereas greens and blues highlight areas or elements with the least user interaction potential.
+The colors make the reports very easy to read since they visualize the so-called temperature values of each website page.
+Red and orange mark the areas users frequently interact with, whereas green and blue highlight areas or elements with the least user interaction potential.

-The web pages, due to analysis, are divided into elements that may be interacted with.
-These are then grouped by their tags and larger elements that contain them.
-Once the mapping is complete, the website heatmap software tracks and records website visitors’ activity.
+The heatmap software analyzes web pages and divides them into interactive elements.
+Then these are grouped by their tags and larger elements that contain them.
+Once the mapping is complete, the website heatmap software tracks and records visitors’ activity.

 Heatmapping isn’t a new phenomenon by any means.
 It has been part of website optimization accreditation, CRO courses, and online marketing certification programs for a long time.
-These are used in data processing and representation and are great at representing complex data because they are easy to read and understand, unlike charts and tables.
+Heatmap tools are used in data processing and representation and are great at visualizing complex data because they are easy to read and understand, unlike charts and tables.

 Some of the best heatmap tools like Plerdy, Crazy Egg, Hotjar, and Lucky Orange are already being used in all leading eCommerce platforms to increase sales turnovers and bring maximum revenue.
 Map creation is the primary step in building a visual representation of analytic data.